 Here are the links to your tools for finding books, articles and more.

 Your own keywords; use of wildcards and boolean combinations can improve your results.
 Use this worksheet for thinking up keywords.

 The database's index terms: retrieve results with precision; works well when your keywords might match many synonyms.
 Look for these terms in the descriptors or subjects field of a full record.
 Search for these terms in a database's thesaurus or browse for them in a field's index.

 An article's cited references: no need to think up keywords: find the record for a good article then search to find articles that have cited it; find related articles (searches for refs in common).
-Web of Science is the best database for this.
+Web of Science Core Collection is the best database for this.

 Links to E-Journal Articles

-In your database results, look for the Get Text @ UK button.
-This button links you to choices of E-Journal access-- if we don't have e-access, then try the link to InfoKat or order a copy using ILLiad.
-In WorldCat Local you can find article links as well as links to E-Journals and e-books: just click Get Text @ UK.
-Look for the link in Google Scholar, too (if off-campus set your Scholar preferences to University of Kentucky).
+In your database results, look for the View Now at UK button.
+This button links you to choices of E-Journal access-- if we don't have e-access, then try InfoKat Discovery or order a copy using ILLiad.
+Look for the View Now link in Google Scholar, too (if off-campus set your Scholar preferences to University of Kentucky; see these instructions).